UCLA is now the new No. 1 public university in the US.

 All incoming freshman with experience will train with the varsity squad in the fall.
 We still believe in the team building benefits of the Freshman class, so the focus will be on creating competitive Freshman crews.
 Athletes who demonstrate they can make our Varsity Eight faster will have the opportunity to compete for sets in that boat.

+In December 2018 UCLA was again ranked as the #1 college for Transfer Students in the country.
 We encourage junior college athletes to consider UCLA as a great way of continuing their academic and athletic careers.

 Junior college athletes interested in transferring to UCLA must submit the UC Application for Undergraduate Admission and Scholarships and meet the requirements of the UCLA transfer system.
-Every year we take some transfer students as Walk On athletes, so no rowing experience in needed is you are motivated to work hard, and compete for UCLA
+Every year we take some transfer students as Walk On athletes, so no rowing experience in needed is you are motivated to work hard, and compete for UCLA.

 No Experience?
 No Problem.
 Fill out the form below to let the coaches know that you are interested in joining.